vosaul/status.im/source/research/ulc_in_details.md

 ![0-0.001](https://i.imgur.com/0GmOWvy.png)

-So ULC drastically increase censorship resistance of an Ethereum client.
-We can develop far more reliable system using unreliable nodes.
+So ULC drastically increases censorship resistance of an Ethereum client.
+We can develop a far more reliable system using unreliable nodes.

 A few N/M, given $P_{server\_failure}=0.01\%$:
 | N | M | ~$P_{ULC\_failure}$ |